 - When you are ready to sign a document, open the document and click on the place where you want to insert the signature.
 The software will then insert the signature into the document, which you can then save and send electronically.

 Clickwrap Signature Example

 Clickwrap is a type of electronic contract formed when a user takes some action on a website, signifying their agreement to the website’s terms and conditions.
-This can be done in various ways but is typically accomplished by the user clicking a button or checking a box labeled “I Agree” before using the site’s services.
+This can be done in various ways but is typically accomplished by clicking a button or checking a box labeled “I Agree” before using the site’s services.
 The clickwrap agreement may also be presented as a pop-up window to which the user must agree before proceeding.

 While clickwrap agreements are generally enforceable in court, there are some circumstances under which they may not be considered valid, such as if the terms are unfair or if the user was not given sufficient notice of the agreement.
 For these reasons, business websites must ensure that their clickwrap agreements are clearly and prominently displayed.

 In general, a clickwrap agreement is used when an individual is agreeing with a company, such as downloading software or agreeing to terms of service.
 In contrast, an e-signature may be used in various situations, including signing a contract, document, or application.

 Unlike a clickwrap agreement, typically presented in a pop-up window or separate webpage, an electronic signature is generally embedded within the document.
 An electronic signature is often used when both parties to the agreement are individuals instead of one individual and a company.

 Clickwrap agreements are simple, encrypted, and easy for customers to agree to.
 They’re also enforceable and legally binding.
 As a result, clickwrap agreements can add significant convenience for companies to enter into contracts at scale.